- Purchase the complete Expat Arrivals Washington DC Guide (PDF)

 + PRO: Spring and autumn are pleasant

-Spring and autumn provide a welcome respite from often stifling summers.
+Autumn brings a welcome respite from often stifling summers in DC, while spring happily ends the cold winters.
 Pleasant balmy evenings and mild temperatures accompany these seasons, although spring can often change from warm to cold in a few hours.
-Winters are cold.
+Spring is, however, also accompanied by gorgeous blossoms which brings the city back to life after winter.

 Working in Washington DC